LrWm3/low-code-fun/README.md

 - It may be possible to create a product like airtable which is inherently built around the idea of a multi-tenant SAAS application; but it may also not be possible.
 It's not clear, because multi-tenant SAAS applications typically involve managing varying levels of access control, which is not something a product like Airtable can solve; as its users are not interested in access control outside of the binary 'can they view, edit'.

 I think the idea I find the most interesting is how a tool could be made that would facilitate transitioning between these levels of utility and power as user needs change (or don't!)

+The current approach to transitioning between these levels is using increasing amounts of code, which isn't great.